Ada-Developers-Academy/daily-curriculum/week21/wednesday/dns-configuration.md

 ## IP Address

 An IP (Internet Protocol) address is used for locating a server (or other device) on the internet.
 Typically we see IPv4.
 An IPv4 address is composed of 4 bytes, which is 32 bits, each byte is represented in a decimal number (up to 255), for example `171.17.89.1`.
 IPv4 has a total pool of 4,294,967,296 possible addresses.

 IPv6 is a solution that will increase the pool to 3.4×10^38.
 An IPv6 addresses are composed of 128 bits `2001:0db8:85a3:0000:0000:8a2e:0370:7334`, represented by 8 hexidecimal values seperated by colons.

 An IP address is like a websites phone number, this is the number you input to contact the site.
 But no one wants to remember this number.
 So we map the number to a name (domain), like a phone book.

 ## Domain

-Domain names consist of many potential parts, broken down by hierarchy, each section is seperated by a `.`, domain hierarchy starts at the right most word, moving left.
+Domain names consist of many potential parts, broken down by hierarchy, each section is separated by a `.`, domain hierarchy starts at the right most word, moving left.
 The highest level of a domain is the TLD (top level domain) such as `.com`, moving left we have a subcategory of the TLD, such as `google`, and to the left of this is a subdomain, such as `www`.
 Almost any number of levels can exist.

 ICANN (Internet Corporation for Assigned Names and Numbers) is responsible for managing the TLD's (`.com`).
 ICANN is also responsible for authorizing domain name